 The canaula when not needed can easily be removed and compression dressing can be applied over the wound.

-Fig showing exposed trachea being infiltrated with 2% xylocaine
+Figure showing trachea being infiltrated by 2% xylocaine with adrenaline

-Fig showing trachea being excised between the second and third tracheal rings
+Figure showing trachea being incised between the second and third tracheal rings